lasso-js/lasso/README.md

 ## Dependencies

-To optimize a page the Optimizer walks a dependency graph.
+To optimize a page Lasso.js walks a dependency graph.
 A dependency can either be a JavaScript or CSS resource (or a file that compiles to either JavaScript or CSS) or a dependency can be a reference to a set of transitive dependencies.
 Some dependencies are inferred from scanning source code and other dependencies can be made explicit by listing them out in the code of JavaScript modules or in separate `browser.json` files.

 It's also possible to register your own [custom dependency types](#custom-dependency-types).
 With custom dependency types, you can control how resources are compiled or a custom dependency type can be used to resolve additional dependencies during optimization.